-I started this AMV in 2009, but I was super busy at the time, and I could work on it only very rarely.
-I finally had it mostly finished in 2011, but I knew I wanted to submit it to an AMV Contest, and only if I could attend the convention; that wasn't possible at the time, so I waited, and still occasionally tweaked the AMV a bit here and there.
+I started this AMV in 2009, but then I was super busy and had to shelve the project for a long time, working on it only very rarely.
+I finally had it mostly finished in 2011, but I knew I wanted to submit it to an AMV Contest, but only if I could attend the convention, and that wasn't possible at the time.
+So I waited, and still occasionally tweaked the AMV a bit here and there.
 At the end of 2013, I exported the version that I have now... and literally the next day my trusty old Mac (with Final Cut and all the files on it) died!
 So, the AMV is forced to be finished, and this is the final, best quality version I have.
-I am not sure if it is good enough resolution for an AMV contest, and I am not sure if the judges would rate A.F.I. as suitable for a "kid-friendly" contest, but I still figured I would try submitting it, and it was looking like the upcoming Katsucon 2016 would be a good option -- I probably could attend, and it would be their first PG-13 AMV Contest, removing any doubt on that front! -- but it turns out I checked a few days too late, and submissions to the contest were already closed.
+I am not sure if it is good enough resolution for an AMV contest, and I am not sure if the judges would rate A.F.I. as suitable for a "kid-friendly" contest, but I still figured I would try, and it was looking like the upcoming Katsucon 2016 would be a good option -- I probably could attend, and they even have a PG-13 AMV Contest this year! -- but it turns out I checked a few days too late, and submissions to the contest are already closed.
 Considering I've been sitting on the final version of this file for almost exactly two years now, I am ready to share it already!
 Maybe I'll still try submitting it to Katsucon next year, if they don't mind me just having it posted on our little site here in the meanwhile, but, come on, this is bursting out of me at this point!

 The Miyazaki film Howl's Moving Castle is about a young woman named Sophie who is cursed to appear as an old crone.
 She ends up meeting the mysterious wizard Howl who is similarly afflicted: he has made a deal with a demon and, the more he uses his magic, the more he gradually transforms into a crow-like monster.
 The world around them is being torn apart by a war fought by other wizards who, likewise, lose their humanity the more they fight.
 Sophie and Howl both want to break each other's respective curses and keep their little hodgepodge family safe; to do that, Sophie will need to delve into the past and figure out the terms of Howl's contract.
 A lot of AMVs focus on the more bubbly aspects of the growing romance between Howl and Sophie, and that's fun too, but I wanted to explore the darker side of the story, and Death of Seasons by A.F.I. is the perfect song for it; it includes lots of matching details I could play with in the AMV: crippling apathy, falling stars, world-ending war, and losing yourself to hate.